konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDockerComposeKube.md

 ## Conclusion

-  In this tutorial we transformed a Docker Compose application with multiple services.
+  In this tutorial showed hot to transform a Docker Compose application with multiple services.
 We used Move2Kube to come up with a plan for migration, transform the input using the plan, generate the appropriate build scripts, Kubernetes YAMLs, etc. and deployed them to MiniKube.